An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-As mentioned in the introduction, we can consider the two towers of model structures:
+As mentioned in the introduction, we can consider the two towers of left semi-model structures:

-and take the projective limit of either tower to get a definition of strict $(\infty,\infty)$-categories.
+and take the projective limit of either tower to get a definition of `strict $(\infty,\infty)$-categories''.

-Our goal in this section is to show that the inductive model structure on $\icat^\infty$ is equivalent to the limit of the second tower (with $\tau$ functors).
-Here by projective limit we mean a homotopy theoretic limit of these towers, that is a homotopy limit of the corresponding tower of $(\infty,1)$-categories.
-Such projective limits of model structures have been studied in \cite{bergner2012homotopy} and \cite{harpaz2020lax} and we will use the construction from these papers.
+Our goal in this section is to show that the left semi-model structure $\icat^{+\infty}_{\satind}$ is equivalent to the limit of the second tower (with $\tau$ functors).
+Here, by projective limit, we mean a homotopy theoretic limit of these towers, that is, a homotopy limit of the corresponding tower of $(\infty,1)$-categories.
+Such projective limits of model structures have been studied in \cite{bergner2012homotopy} and \cite{harpaz2020lax}, and we will use the construction from these papers.

 \begin{remark} It should be noted that the results from \cite{bergner2012homotopy} and \cite{harpaz2020lax} are only proved for Quillen model structures, so they do not immediately apply to the left semi-model structures that we are using here.
 The proof from these two papers easily adapts to the setting of left semi-model structures with very few modifications, so it should be safe to assume these results can be applied here as well.
-Though to avoid relying on this, we will give an independent proof that the model structure we use as a model of this projective limits exists and state our main theorem as an equivalence with this model structure.
-The only aspect that still relies on applying the results of \cite{bergner2012homotopy} or \cite{harpaz2020lax} to semi-model structures is in order to interpret our results as saying something about homotopy limits of towers. \end{remark}
+Though to avoid relying on this, we will give an independent proof that the left semi-model structure we use as a model of these projective limits exists and state our main theorem as an equivalence with this left semi-model structure.
+The only aspect that still relies on applying the results of \cite{bergner2012homotopy} or \cite{harpaz2020lax} to left semi-model structures is in order to interpret our results as saying something about homotopy limits of towers. \end{remark}

-\begin{definition} A \emph{category with weak equivalences} is a couple $(C,W)$ where $C$ is a category and $W$ is a class of map $C$ satisfying the two-out-of-three property.
-We define the \emph{homotopy category} of $(C,W)$ as $ho(C,W):=C[W^{-1}]$. \end{definition}